-identify a few deviating forms and understand all verbal forms at a glance
+Identifying a few deviating forms means understanding all irregular verbal forms at a glance

 All these languages follow the same formation pattern: extension of the word stem by a personnel sign (i.e. fr. aim-ons, pt. pul-o), often combined with a tense or mood indication (fr. aim-i-ez, it. lava-v-o, pt. chama-v-am, sp. anda-b-a, me permit-a-n).
 In Italian, an extended form -sc- is possible: finisco, finisci…; capisco, capisci, capisce, but 5. capiamo).
 Regular verbs maintain the same root in all persons, tenses, and modes; “irregular” verbs, on the other hand, change the radical (essere: sono, sei, siamo, fummo, sarà…).

 Complete lists of verb forms can be found and downloaded for free.
 The highlighted forms signalize transfer bases whose knowledge allows the identification of all forms of the affected verb: